Of alllll the postpartum essentials, a DIY padsicle (or store bought) may end up being one of your favorite postpartum recovery items.

 - 4 Instant Ice Maxi Pads, a mix of the perineal ice pack and the gauze panty liner you’ll get at the hospital

-- 25 Witch Hazel Liners, which are self-adhering and as close to a padsicle as you can realistically get out there
+- 25 Witch Hazel Liners, which are self-adhering and as close to a padsicle as you can really get out there

 - 1 Perineal Healing Form spray